quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 A significant reduction in space is also provided in JSCN when the device and application contexts can make use of built-in or shared UTF-8 string references.
 These references provide a mapping of common JSON string values to an integer that used to replace the string in the resulting CBOR during re-coding.
 JSON string values are also introspected for data that has a more compact CBOR type (such as base64url and hexadecimal encoding).

-The use of this specification can ensure that a UTF-8 JSON string before and after re-coding will be byte-for-byte identical across implementations whereas the CBOR encoding is not designed to have this property and may vary.
-There are basic API rules defined for constrained software such that directly accessing the CBOR data values will always provide a uniform view to an application even if the underlying CBOR has been re-coded in alternative forms.
+The use of this specification can ensure that a UTF-8 JSON string before and after re-coding will be byte-for-byte identical across implementations, whereas the CBOR encoding is not designed to have this property and may vary based on implementation choices and reference sets available.
+There are basic API rules defined for constrained software such that directly accessing the CBOR data values will always provide a uniform view to an application across variations in the underlying CBOR representation.

 ## Terminology